revyos/docs/docs/Installation/licheepi4a-windows.en.md

 ## Booting from SD card

-Note!
-Booting from an SD card does not require changing the DIP switch!
-Set the DIP switch according to the eMMC settings!
+Note: Booting from an SD card does not require changing the DIP switch!
+Set the DIP switch to eMMC boot!

 ![DIP Switch Example](./image%20for%20flash/Switch.png)

-The DIP switch is located on the bottom of the board and can only be seen after removing the board.
-The correct setting should have both buttons aligned with the bottom.
+The DIP switch is located on the bottom of the carrier board and can only be seen after removing the LM4A SoM.
+The correct setting should be `BOOT_SEL[1:0]=0 0`, i.e. `SW1=SW2=off`.

 **Note!** Some early versions of LicheePi4A boards do not have a DIP switch.